Stochastic Self-Guidance for Training-Free Enhancement of Diffusion Models: Background

-\paragraph{Guidance via Weak Models (GWM).} A promising direction to improve CFG is to leverage an auxiliary "weak" model to refine the guidance signal.
-For instance, Autoguidance \cite{Autoguidance} employs a separately trained, degraded version of the full model, but such models are often infeasible to obtain for large-scale pretrained models.
-To circumvent this, recent works create a weak model "on-the-fly" by perturbing the full model's internal states.
-Methods like SAG \cite{sag} and SEG~\cite{seg} achieve this by blurring attention maps, while STG~\cite{stg} proposes a skipping strategy for video generation.

-However, these self-perturbation techniques often rely on task-specific, hand-crafted architectural modifications (\eg, targeting attention blocks), which limits their generalizability.
+\paragraph{Weak-model Guidance.} A promising direction to improve CFG is to leverage an auxiliary ``weak" model to refine the guidance signal.
+For instance, Autoguidance \citep{Autoguidance} employs a separately trained, degraded version of the full model, but such models are often infeasible to obtain for large-scale pretrained models.
+To circumvent this, recent works simulate a weak model by modifying the model's architecture or perturbing its internal states.
+For instance, some studies rely on heuristic perturbations like attention-guided blurring of predicted samples \citep{sag,pag}; SEG \citep{seg} later proposes an alternative from an energy-based perspective; and other works develop strategies for specific tasks \citep{spg, stg} However, these perturbation techniques often rely on task-specific, hand-crafted architectural modifications, which limits their generalizability.
 In contrast, as shown in Figure \ref{fig:theory}, our \ours introduces a novel and flexible approach.
-We construct the weak model via stochastic block-dropping, enabling high-quality, controllable generation without requiring auxiliary training or specialized architectural assumptions.
+We guide the sampling process by dynamically activating sub-networks via stochastic block dropping, thereby avoiding the need to construct a weak model through auxiliary training or manually designed perturbation schemes.